Big Dipper: European astronomy

 The name "Bear" is Homeric, and apparently native to Greece, while the "Wain" tradition is Mesopotamian.

 Book XVIII of Homer's Iliad mentions it as "the Bear, which men also call the Wain".
 In Latin, these seven stars were known as the "Seven Oxen" (septentriones, from septem triōnēs).
 Classical Greek mythography identified the "Bear" as the nymph Callisto, changed into a she-bear by Hera, the jealous wife of Zeus.

 In Ireland and the United Kingdom, this pattern is known as the Plough (Irish: An Camchéachta – the bent plough).
 The symbol of the Starry Plough has been used as a political symbol by Irish Republican and Irish left wing movements.
 Former names include the Great Wain (i.e., wagon), Arthur's Wain or Butcher's Cleaver.
 The terms Charles's Wain and Charles his Wain are derived from the still older Carlswæn.
 A folk etymology holds that this derived from Charlemagne, but the name is common to all the Germanic languages and the original reference was to the churls' (i.e., the men's) wagon, in contrast to the women's wagon, (the Little Dipper).
 An older "Odin's Wain" may have preceded these Nordic designations.

 In German, it is known as the "Great Wagon" (Großer Wagen) and, less often, the "Great Bear" (Großer Bär).
 Likewise, in the North Germanic languages, it is known by variations of "Charles's Wagon" (Karlavagnen, Karlsvogna, or Karlsvognen) which simply means the men's wagon where the constellation The Little Bear (Ursa Minor) is the women's wagon, but also the "Great Bear" (Stora Björn), and to the Norse pagans, it was known as Óðins vagn; "Woden's wagon".
-In Dutch, its official name is the "Great Bear" (Grote Beer), but it is popularly known as the "Saucepan" (Steelpannetje).
+In Dutch, its official name is the "Great Bear" (Grote Beer), but it is popularly known as the "Saucepan" (Steelpan).
 In Italian, it is called either the "Great Wagon" (Grande Carro) or "Orsa Maggiore" ("Greater Bear").
 Romanian and most Slavic languages also call it the "Great Wagon".
 The famous double star Mizar/Alcor is also called the Horse and Rider which would make sense when the stars representing horses in a span.